emeric-martineau/openjill/README.md

 Sources organization
 --------------------
-abstractfile                : default implementation of abstract file file abstractfile-api            : api of abstract file cfg-file                    : default implementation of cfg file cfg-file-api                : api of cfg file dma-file                    : default implementation of dma file dma-file-api                : api of dma file dma-file-extractor          : tool to extract any information about of DMA file jill_parent                 : jill pom parent file jill_root                   : jill root with pom include all module jn-file                     : default implementation of jn file jn-file-api                 : api of jn file jn-file-extractor           : tool to extract any information of JN or save file LICENSE                     : license file open-jill-object-background : object and background of game OpenJill                    : project include all dependencies and all properties file to create game openjill-core               : default implementation of core game openjill-core-api           : api of core game
+* abstractfile                : default implementation of abstract file file
+* abstractfile-api            : api of abstract file
+* cfg-file                    : default implementation of cfg file
+* cfg-file-api                : api of cfg file
+* dma-file                    : default implementation of dma file
+* dma-file-api                : api of dma file
+* dma-file-extractor          : tool to extract any information about of DMA file
+* jill_parent                 : jill pom parent file
+* jill_root                   : jill root with pom include all module
+* jn-file                     : default implementation of jn file
+* jn-file-api                 : api of jn file
+* jn-file-extractor           : tool to extract any information of JN or save file
+* LICENSE                     : license file
+* open-jill-object-background : object and background of game
+* OpenJill                    : project include all dependencies and all properties file to create game
+* openjill-core               : default implementation of core game
+* openjill-core-api           : api of core game
-README                      : this file sha-file                    : default implementation of sha file sha-file-api                : api of sha file sha-file-edit               : deprecated sha-file-extractor          : tool to extract any information of sha file simplegame                  : simple game engine vcl-file                    : default implementation of vcl file vcl-file-api                : api of vcl file
+* README.md                   : this file
+* sha-file                    : default implementation of sha file
+* sha-file-api                : api of sha file
+* sha-file-edit               : deprecated
+* sha-file-extractor          : tool to extract any information of sha file
+* simplegame                  : simple game engine
+* vcl-file                    : default implementation of vcl file
+* vcl-file-api                : api of vcl file

 Build game project
 ------------------